 On September 9th, 1948, the Democratic People’s Republic of Korea was declared as a state.
 Now 71 years previously, it is still here today.
 It is the longest lived socialist state in the world, the neighbouring People’s Republic of China having been proclaimed a year later.
 As a result, the specified date has become a public holiday and time of celebration within the country, one which is sometimes met with military parades.
 Visit North Korea are offering you an opportunity to travel to the country in during this unique festival on a premium quality package; with plenty to do and talk about!

 We’ll be heading into Pyongyang from Beijing, where we will take a sleeper train via Dandong.
 You’ll also have the chance to fly in by Air Koryo should you wish.
 In the DPRK, we’ll be staying primarily in the Yanggakdo international Hotel, but we will also be spending an evening in a traditional folklore hotel in Kaesong, with of course seeing the most famous sites nearby such as the DMZ and Panmunjom Village.
-The national day itself will include a number of special celebratory events, which may involve circus performances, a parade or a mass dance with locals.
+The national day itself will include a number of special celebratory events, which may involve circus performances, mass dances with locals and of course, an opportunity to attend the country’s famous mass games– the largest organised theatrical and gymnastic display in the world!

 Beyond the celebrations, elements of our trip will include all the must see sights of Pyongyang: This includes the metro, Juche Tower, the Victorious Fatherland Liberation War Museum, the Kumsusan Palace of the Sun (Where the two previous Kims lie in state), the Grand People’s Study House and the exciting chance to take a Soviet era helicopter on a trip around the city itself!